"He who will not honor the memory and respect the influence of Calvin knows but little of the origin of American liberty." Historian George Bancroft

 Impact of Covenant Theology

 Ideas have consequences.
-This section and its posts will cover the

-  impact of Cavin's biblically derived ideas and their impact in the

-  formation of world governments and Western civilization.
-When John

-  Calvin wrote his Institutes, he had little idea that his teaching on the

-  sinful nature of man and its cultural application would impact the

-  founding and governing of nations.
-Yet his theology would have a

-  significant influence on the founding of the United States.
-Historian

-  David W. Hall in his book, The Genevan Reformation and the American

-  Founding, points that John Adams viewed Calvin’s Geneva as a model for

-  the American republic to emulate.
-In the following article James Kennedy

-  describes the impact of Calvin's biblical worldview on the founding of

-  the American republic.
+This section will cover the impact of Cavin's biblically derived ideas and their impact in the formation of world governments and Western civilization.
+When John Calvin wrote his Institutes, he had little idea that his teaching on the sinful nature of mankind and its cultural application would impact the founding and governing of nations.
+Yet his theology would have a significant influence on the founding of the United States.
+Historian David W. Hall in his book, The Genevan Reformation and the American Founding, points out that John Adams viewed Calvin’s Geneva as a model for the American republic to emulate.
+In the following article James Kennedy describes the impact of Calvin's biblical worldview on the founding of the American republic.

 The Man Who Founded America

 What one individual would you identify as the virtual founder of America?
 Would it be George Washington?
 Thomas Jefferson?
 Thomas Paine?
 Benjamin Franklin?

 I believe that the man history clearly gives this designation to is a humble reformer from Geneva, Switzerland, who died in 1564.
 His name is John Calvin.